 2. There are three U.S. towns named Turkey

-Three town in the U.S. are called Turkey — Photo courtesy of Thinkstock
+Three towns in the U.S. are called Turkey — Photo courtesy of iStock / bazilfoto

 These towns are located in Texas, Kentucky and North Carolina.
-Other Thanksgiving-themed town names include Pilgrim, Mich.; Cranberry, Pa. and the hilariously-named Yum Yum in Tennessee.
+Other Thanksgiving-themed town names include Pilgrim, Mich.; Cranberry, Pa. and the amusingly-named Yum Yum in Tennessee.

 3. The author of "Mary Had a Little Lamb" is responsible for making Thanksgiving a national holiday